MarkMesbur/nerja25390/README.md

 I'm interested in starting a career as a software engineer.

-I've competence in coding in C++, Python and SQL.
+I've competence in coding in C++, Python, Javascript and SQL.
 I've also used MATLAB, R and SAS.

 Currently, I'm interested in improving my object-oriented programming and web development skills.
 I'm learning the courses Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games and React - The Complete Guide on Udemy.